gritukan/hamkaas/lab4/README.md

 - `GetBufferSize()` returns the amount of buffer memory required for the node.
 - `GetOutputSize()` returns the amount of output memory required for the node.
 - `SetBuffer(char* buffer)`, `SetOutput(char* output)` set the buffers for the node.
 - `GetOutputOwner()` returns the node that allocated the memory for the output of this node.
 Typically, it is the node itself (so, `node->GetOutputOwner() == node`) but for the aforementioned transparent nodes it can be other node.
-For example if there is a `MulNode` and `ReshapeNode` that takes the result of the `MulNode` as an input, then the `ReshapeNode` should return the `MulNode` as the output owner.
+For example if there is a `MatMulNode` and `ReshapeNode` that takes the result of the `MatMulNode` as an input, then the `ReshapeNode` should return the `MatMulNode` as the output owner.
 This method is used to understand when some output memory can be freed.

 To allocate the real memory for the nodes, you need to call `Device_->DeviceMalloc` method. `Device` is the abstraction used in HamKaas to encapsulate some device-specific operations.
 Right now, there is only one device - `CpuDevice` defined in `device.h` that is used in case of the CPU execution.
 You will implement `CudaDevice` for the GPU execution later.